PedroCristo/README-TEST/README.md

 ### Progress Bar Right/Wrong Answers

-* I am planning to add a two progress bar, one to show the right answers and another one to show the wrong answers.
+* I am planning to add a feature with two progress bar, one to show the number of right answers and another one to show number of the wrong answers made in the last game played.

 ## Technologies Used